 If you can reach agreement with employees to take holidays, this can be done at very short notice.
 The need to give double the notice for the length of holiday only applies when you are imposing the requirement without agreement.

-Now that the government has announced that untaken annual leave due to the coronavirus outbreak can be carried over (see question 3 below), some commentators are suggesting it may be considered an abuse of the annual leave laws for an employer to force employees on furlough to use up their annual leave entitlement by giving notice requiring them to take holidays during furlough.
+As the government has announced that untaken annual leave due to the coronavirus outbreak can be carried over (see question 4 below), some commentators are suggesting it may be considered an abuse of the annual leave laws for an employer to force employees on furlough to use up their annual leave entitlement by giving notice requiring them to take holidays during furlough.
 We would advise employers to try to strike a balance between not having too much annual leave stored up in the system when furlough ends on one hand, and giving employees the chance to “enjoy” a reasonable proportion of their annual leave later this year, once lockdown has hopefully ended.

 In these circumstances, i.e., where it is not reasonably practicable for the employee to take some or all of the holiday they are entitled to due to coronavirus, the employee can carry over four weeks of their annual leave entitlement into the next two leave years.
 Whether the employer will permit the employee to carry forward any additional annual leave would be a matter for contractual agreement.